 What is social selling?
 Essentially it’s when salespeople use social media to interact directly with their prospects.
 Social selling can be used to identify and attract prospects and engage with them in a way that adds value to both sides.

 But when it’s a tool that’s used badly it can have the opposite effect.
 For example, I recently spoke to a buyer who blocks cold LinkedIn connection requests.
 That can damage not just your reputation but also prompt platforms to limit your ability to use their tools.
 It's also a mistake to think of social selling as a replacement for techniques such as telephone calls.
-It's another technique that is used to engage with prospects where they happen to be.
+It's an additional technique to engage with prospects where they happen to be.
 It's worth bearing in mind that some prospects won't be active on networks like LinkedIn, so it's best used selectively with those that are.

 How to do social selling well